The MBREA grants two real estate appraisal designations -- the MRA (General Designation) and the RA (Residential Designation).

 A candidate for designation must submit the following reports.
-In all cases the reports must demonstrate a calculation for physical depreciation and either functional or external obsolescence.
+In all cases the reports must demonstrate:

 For the RA Designation:

-A Self-Contained appraisal report (narrative/form) utilizing all three approaches to value on a 1-4 family residential dwelling following USPAP guidelines.
+An appraisal report (narrative/form), similar to what was formerly called a self-contained report in USPAP, utilizing all three approaches to value on a 1-4 family residential dwelling following USPAP guidelines.

 For the MRA Designation:

 MRA applicants may choose option A or B as follows:

 Two appraisal reports, similar to what was formerly called a self-contained report in pre-2014 USPAP, on commercial income-producing properties with at least two approaches utilized in each report when combined, demonstrate all three approaches to value.
 The reports must be in a narrative format; form reports are not acceptable.
 At least two approaches must be developed in both reports and at least one of the reports must develop the cost approach.

 One appraisal report, similar to what was formerly called a self-contained report in USPAP prior to 2014, on a commercial income-producing property utilizing the three approaches to value, demonstrating the appropriate methods of analysis.
 This report can be provided as a "demonstration report," with the MBREA named as an intended user.